qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - add option to make firefox the default browser if not for the lack of this option this app would be perfect
 - why cant i select firefox as default browser
 - hello how can i make firefox my default browser from is
-- please add support for using firefox as the default browser thank tbsp in us edit
+- please add support for using firefox as the default browser
-- please add firefox as a browser launch option in us edit
+- please add firefox as a browser launch option
 - brave and firefox these are browsers id like to add as options for default browsers
 - can you add firefox as a default browser in us put
 - would it be possible to add firefox as a default browser in a est
 - i there just wondering if its possible to add firefox to the browser options for opening links thanks
 - make firefox my default browser for links
-- please add firefox as a browser option on tbsp in us cost
+- please add firefox as a browser option on ios
 - i use firefox as my browser when i select default browser in the mail app it only shows the option of safari or in app browser why can to configure it to firefox which is far better than safari
 - please add firefox as a default browser submitted
 - please add firefox as a default browser option submitted